Camping in the great American outdoors is a fascinating experience.

-Both 2000-watt and 3000-watt inverter generators require similar types of adapters to connect to the RV power cord.
+Both 2000-watt and 3000-watt inverters require similar types of adapters to connect to the power cord.

-What makes the difference is the amperage of your RV power cord.
+What makes the difference is the amperage of your power cord.

-You can easily tell the difference between a 30 amp and a 50 amp power cord by simply counting the number of “male” power prongs.
+You can quickly tell the difference between a 30 amp and a 50 amp power cord by counting the number of “male” power prongs.

 Simple as that!